monkishtypist/cmml/README.md

 # CMML
 CMML (content modeling markup language) is a general-purpose language (GPL) intended for use in content modeling.
 CMML can also be called a Content Management Modeling Language, and be used for modeling content management systems (CMS) architecture.

+> CMML is influenced heavily by [DBML](https://github.com/holistics/dbml) and work done by the [Holistics](https://github.com/holistics) team.
+Thanks!

+The *goal* of CMML is to simplify content modeling for developers.
+As such it is intended to be used along side design or functional spec to help identify content needs, structure, and relationships in web design and development.

+> CMML is considered very pre-beta at the moment.

+### Explore CMML

 - [Project Definition](#project-definition)
 - [Content Type Definition](#content-type-definition)
 - [Field Definition](#content-type-definition)